ms9778/launchlist/README.md

 ##12.
 Complete the Apps’ Store Listing

-On Google Play, your apps’ product information is shown to users on their store listing pages, here the users learn more about your apps and decide to purchase or download your apps.

-Google Play gives you a variety of ways to promote your apps and engage with users on your store listing pages, from colorful graphics, screenshots, and videos to localized descriptions, release details, and links to your other apps.
+Google Play displays your product information in a store listing page, here the users learn more about your apps and decide whether to purchase or download it.
+The page can hold colorful graphics, screenshots, and videos to descriptions, release details, catrgory keywords, and links to your other apps.

-As you prepare to publish your apps, make sure that you take advantage of all that your product detail pages can offer, making your apps as compelling as possible to users.

 ###Links
 * http://www.apptamin.com/blog/optimize-play-store-app/